abpframework/abp/docs/en/framework/fundamentals/caching.md

 ### `IDistributedCache<TCacheItem>` Interface

-ABP framework defines the generic `IDistributedCache<TCacheItem>` interface in the [Volo.Abp.Caching](https://www.nuget.org/packages/Volo.Abp.Caching/) package. `TCacheItem` is the type of the object stored in the cache.
+ABP defines the generic `IDistributedCache<TCacheItem>` interface in the [Volo.Abp.Caching](https://www.nuget.org/packages/Volo.Abp.Caching/) package. `TCacheItem` is the type of the object stored in the cache.

 `IDistributedCache<TCacheItem>` solves the difficulties explained above;